hessenud/uSEMP/readme.md

 ToDo:
 -----------------------------
-PlanningData is only focused on energy.
+* PlanningData is only focused on energy.
 Sometimes it's more adequate to plan with times only because the actual energy consumption is not known.
 (washing machine, dryer etc..)
+* seperate energy/time requests from planing request to the EM